 CMG, or China Media Group, is the state broadcaster that sits behind CCTV's national television brands.
 For football fans, the important part is simple: major tournament coverage normally flows through the CCTV sports channels and the group's own digital products.

 That makes this guide more about platform logic than brand theory.
-If CMG is your World Cup 2026 route, the names that matter most are CCTV-5, CCTV-5+, Yangshipin, and CCTV Video.
+If CMG is your World Cup 2026 route, the names that matter most are CCTV-5, CCTV-5+, Yangshipin, and the CCTV Video client promoted on official live pages.

 For the country-wide version of the topic, open the How to Watch FIFA World Cup 2026 in China guide too.